oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

     ![App builder home page](images/image-atrributes.png " ")

-3. Select **Page 10: Search Books** region and enter the following into the property editor:
+3. Select **Page 10: Search Books** root node and enter the following into the property editor:

     - CSS > Inline: Copy and Paste the below CSS Code: